MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-zypper.md

 ### Install on SLES 12 or other systems without Python 3.6

-On SLES 12, the defualt `python3` package is `3.4` and not supported by Azure CLI.
+On SLES 12, the default `python3` package is `3.4` and not supported by Azure CLI.
 You can first follow step 1-3 of the [install instruction](#install) to add the `azure-cli` repository.
 Then build a higher version `python3` from source.
 Finally, you can download the Azure CLI package and install it without dependency.

-You can use the following one command to install Azure CLI (be aware that your existing Python 3 version will be overriden by Python 3.6):
+You can use the following one command to install Azure CLI (be aware that your existing Python 3 version will be overridden by Python 3.6):
 ```bash
 curl -sL https://azurecliprod.blob.core.windows.net/sles12_install.sh | sudo bash
 ```